tbarlow12/tbarlow12.github.io/content/blog/posts/tasks.md

 - Add due dates for each item on the list, making sure each day has a balanced number of tasks
 - (...run through my [hotspots](https://alifeofproductivity.com/your-life-at-10000-feet-hotspots-time-energy/) and the pre-defined tasks I've associated with each of them.
 Examples: Plan date night for the week, Plan for upcoming traditions, Plan to reach out to an old friend, Plan your workouts for the week, Label expenses in money tracking tool, etc.)
 - Conclude your planning with a prayer for help to finish the tasks you have committed to doing this week

+I try to hold my planning session on Saturday morning, but it is often fragmented into any time I can find (could be Saturday morning, nap time, night, Sunday morning, nap time, etc.).
+It's an investment of my time, but one that pays dividends upon dividends throughout the week.

 ## Resources